aparis69/aparis69.github.io/_posts/2018-3-6-Accessibility In Video Games.md

 ### The Accessibility plug in

 Now let's talk a bit about the work I did for this project.
 We ended up with different features and helpers for different type of disabilities :
 * Visual helpers : for people who have trouble with contrasts, we provided two post effect shaders : an edge detection and a contrast enhancer one.
-We also made post effect for different type of color blindness, and you should too.
+We also made script to change UI colors for color blind people.
+A another we did was implementing a close captioning feature for subtitles.
 * Hearing disabilities : this one was more difficult to imagine since it depends heavily on the game and the implementation.
 We ended up with a little script listening to all the sounds being played in the scene and displaying subtitles for each one in the lower part of the screen.
 We also made different sliders to allow the player to mute any sound they want in the game.
 * Mechanical helpers : some people have problem with 'jiterring' and have trouble using the keyboard or the mouse.
 We tried to implement a 'double striking filter' that ignores some of the player's input to keep the game smooth.
 Since Unity does not provide key remapping out of the box, we also developed a small utility to do that as an example.

+*Two screenshots showing the high contrast post effect shader and the close captioning features.
+You can see all plug in options on the right part of the screen.*
 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/accessibilityScreen1.png" width="480">
 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/accessibilityScreen2.png" width="480">

 Of course, each of these thing depends on the game you are making but the point is that it is very likely to be easy to integrate a few in your game, and you should consider it.
-Source code is available on github, but I would advise just testing the game and seeing what was done - the code is not going to help you a lot since it's quite simple.
+Source code is available on github, but I would advise just testing the game and seeing what was done - the code is not going to help you a lot since it's quite simple and more of a proof of concept than a production thing.
 Feel free to use nonetheless if you want to : [Sources](https://github.com/Moon519/Unity-Accessibility-Plug-In)